-- 9. A draft resolution must follow the UN standard template and include relevant committee, topic, submitting Member State and Operative Clauses.
-At least one Preambulatory Clause must be included. - 10.
-Draft resolutions can have only one main-submitter but may have several cosubmitters and signatories.
+- 10. A draft resolution must follow the UN standard template and include relevant committee, topic, submitting Member State and Operative Clauses.
+At least one Preambulatory Clause must be included. - 11.
+Draft resolutions can have only one main submitter but may have several cosubmitters and signatories.
 A co-submitter has written the draft resolution together with the main submitter.
-Signatories may not support the draft resolution, but support it being debated. - 11.
-For a draft resolution to be introduced, it will need: - (a) To follow the required resolution format as presenting in Chapters II & III - (b) In total five co-submitters and/or signatories - (c) A minimum of five operative clauses - (d) A maximum of twelve operative clauses - 12.
-The main-submitter of a draft resolution will start with presenting it and then explain why this resolution is needed
+Signatories may not support the draft resolution, but support it being debated. - 12.
+For a draft resolution to be introduced, it will need: - (a) To follow the required resolution format as presenting in Chapters II & III - (b) In total five co-submitters and/or signatories - (c) A minimum of five operative clauses - (d) A maximum of ten operative clauses. - 13.
+A draft resolution must throughout the debate have at least five operative clauses and five co-submitters and/or signatories. - 14.
+The main submitter of a draft resolution will present it to the General Assembly.